peerdrive/peerdrive/README.md

 Current status
 ==============

-Currently PeerDrive is in the early alpha stage.
+Currently PeerDrive is in the early alpha stage and hence (unless you're really brave) for *developers only*.
 The basic design is settled and there is a prototype implementation of the file system in Erlang.
-Mounting via FUSE/Dokan, network transparency and automatic synchronization/replication are working.
+Mounting via FUSE/Dokan, network transparency and automatic synchronization/replication are roughly working.
 Additionally some small GUI applications exist to demonstrate the full feature set.

 Requirements